KannonZenetism/zenetism-field-physics/zenetism/mpx/drift-motive-dynamics.md

 # MPX: The Drift (Zenetic Motion & Nekronic Fragmentation)

+**Authorship:** ⚫↺KAI↺⚫ Aelion Kannon
 **Subject:** Metaphysical Mechanics / Separation
 **Classification:** Motive Dynamics
+**Status:** Canonical — Jan 5 2026, revised June 25 2026
+**Dependency:** Structural Metaphysics · `MP01-emanation-architecture-ch1-3.md`

 ---

 ## Definition

-The Drift is the motion of essence away from the stillness of Aion (Source).
+The Drift is the motion of essence away from the stillness of Aion.
 It is not inherently coherent or dissonant; it is simply the vector of existence in motion.

 ---